Pommes Duchesse Bites with Crème Fraîche and Caviar

 Large pastry bag fitted with star tip

-Sheet pan lined with archment paper
+Sheet pan lined with parchment paper

 1.